Ella Henry: Academic career

 From 2002 to 2004, Henry was Head of Puukenga School of Māori Education at Unitec Institute of Technology, before moving to the Auckland University of Technology, where she is Director of Māori Advancement.
 She was promoted to full professor in 2022.

 Henry has a background in the screen industry, having been a writer, actor, commentator and presenter.
 Between 2004 and 2007 she was the host of the Whakaata Māori show called Ask your Aunties, and played the occasional character of Auntie Kuini on Shortland Street.
-She helped to establish Nga Aho Whakaari (the Association of Māori in Screen Production), and was then appointed as Chair.
+She helped to establish Nga Aho Whakaari (the Association of Māori in Screen Production), and was then appointed as chair.
 She has also chaired the Association of Women in Film and Television New Zealand.

-She was executive director for Greenpeace in 1994 and in 2001 was a Human Rights Commissioner.
+She was executive director for Greenpeace in 1994 and in 2001 was a Human Rights Commissioner, before resigning after being criticised by Police for using her position to make allegations of racism against a police officer in relation to a traffic matter involving her partner.
 Henry has been a Treaty negotiator for Ngātikahu ki Whangaroa iwi and chaired the Post-Settlement Governance Entity until 2019.

 Henry says:“I’ve been in the tertiary education sector for 36 years.
 I have had the opportunity to complete a number of degrees and study my people and culture.
 I didn’t know that we had such an extraordinary history until I went to university.
 When you learn stuff like that it really does change the way you look at who you are, what you are and where you fit in the world.”